DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

      or more cards for the applicable check.
 Upper and Lower Hand can also cancel each other out.

 - For example, on a TC of 4, with a DR 1, you would need either a 3, 4, or 5 to succeed on a Check.
-If you have a +1 Mod, the DR is 2 and you can draw a 2 or 6 and still report a successful 3 or 5 draw.
+If you have a +1 Mod, the effective DR is 2 which means you can draw a 2, 3, 4, 5 or 6 and still report a successful draw.

 There are two special kinds of Checks:

 - A *Contested Check* is triggered by two characters using skills for opposing goals.
-  The initiator sets the TC (their own card) and the DR (3 - Mod/2).
+  The initiator sets the Target Card (their own card) and the DR (3 - Mod/2).
 The character responding makes a simple check against this TC/DR.

-- A *Save* is a Check with an Attribute (see below) with a preset DR that a character makes against their own TC.
+- A *Save* is a Check made with an Attribute (see below) with a predetermined DR that a character makes while aiming at their own Target Card.

 ### Fate Cards